 Hermione remembered vaguely saying good evening as she marched resolutely through the door, her vision already a blurred sheen.
 Making it to the top of the dungeon stairs, she hazily noticed she was on the next level.

-She yearned for his company; the exchange tonight had felt wonderful.
+She so yearned for his company; the exchange tonight had felt wonderful.
 Yeah, bloody wonderful until his curt dismissal, that was.
-Why am I getting so upset, I knew it would happen again.
+Why am I getting so upset?
+I knew it would happen again.
 Because it bloody hurts, that's why.
-It bloody hurts, to have the man you think the sun shines out of, treat you like nothing.
+It bloody hurts to have the man you think the sun shines out of treat you like nothing.

-Having been made head girl, she now had private rooms.
+Having been made Head Girl, she now had private rooms.
 This pleased her, even if she did have to pass through the common room to get to them.
-She didn't think she could stand another year with Lavender and Pavarti.
+She didn't think she could stand another year with Lavender and Parvati.
 Especially, after last year when Ron had started receiving their sexual favours.
-The talk was... yuk, she shivered remembering.
+The talk was... yuck, she shivered, remembering.

 She had even had the occasional Slytherin seek her help.
-Of course unless they were desperate, they did it second hand – i.e. by bribing or threatening someone else, a Hufflepuff usually.
+Of course unless they were desperate, they did it second hand, by bribing or threatening someone else, a Hufflepuff usually.

 Hermione had no idea what time it was.
 She was unaware how long her interview with her professor had taken, or for that matter how long she had languished in the hidden alcove.
 She suddenly realised she must have missed dinner, but no one expressed concern that she hadn't been present.

 During dinner, anyone who had glanced at the teachers' table at the appropriate moment would have seen a pair of coal black eyes stealthily scanning the Gryffindor table for a presence that was absent.
 When he did not find the head of chestnut curls he was searching for, he had quietly pushed his plate away mostly uneaten, and sat on tenterhooks silently waiting the appropriate amount of time before nodding sadly to the headmaster and leaving.